richard-viney/ig_markets/README.md

 - Watchlists
 - Client sentiment
 - Authentication profiles
+- Live streaming of account, trade and market updates

 An IG Markets live or demo trading account is needed in order to use this gem.